 5 drops Helichrysum (Helichrysum italicum)

-Apply topically as need, particularly on the heart, upper chest, and abdomen.
+Apply topically as needed, particularly on the heart, upper chest, and abdomen.

 Training your bodymind awareness on a daily basis will assist in developing healthy patterns, strengthen your immune system, overall radiance, and vitality in life.

 Find yourself in a quiet space, you can be seated or lying down with your spine straight.